TDarkShadow/iheartnewvegas/newvegassharp.md

 # ACKNOWLEDGMENTS

 This guide wouldn't be possible without Qolore's excellent work at [**Viva New New Vegas**](https://vivanewvegas.github.io/index.html).
-I'm just standing in the shoulders of giants.
+I'm just standing on the shoulders of giants.

 # CHANGELOG